-The National Disability Insurance Scheme (NDIS), when designed correctly and implemented effectively, has the potential to transform the lives of people with disabilities.
+The National Disability Insurance Scheme (NDIS) has the potential to transform the lives of people with disability.

-However, challenges exist.
-Young people in aged care are facing significant barriers accessing the scheme as well as problems developing and implementing their NDIS plans.
-The bureaucratic processes in the NDIS, as well as a lack of service expertise and appropriate housing, are preventing hospitals from discharging people with disabilities and complex health needs back into the community.
+Young people in aged care face barriers accessing the scheme as well as problems developing and implementing their NDIS plans.
+NDIS processes and a lack of service expertise and appropriate housing are stopping hospitals discharging people with disability and complex health needs back into the community.

-The Summer Foundation is advocating for policy and process improvements that will improve NDIS outcomes for people with complex support needs.
+The Summer Foundation is advocating for policy and process improvements to improve NDIS outcomes for people with complex needs.

-Young people in aged care, and those at risk of entry, require a coordinated effort across sectors to meet their needs.
-It is not always clear which sector should be delivering a particular service.
-For people in rehabilitation after trauma or injury, the split of responsibilities between systems can result in delays in service delivery and an inefficient service response
+Young people in aged care, and those at risk of entry, need a coordinated effort across sectors to meet their needs.
+It is not always clear which sector should be providing a service.
+For people in rehabilitation after trauma or injury, this can result in delays in service delivery and an inefficient service response.

 For young people in aged care, who have complex support needs, planning is a difficult process.
-Generally speaking, this is not a group who can navigate the NDIS pathway independently
+This is a group who can find it hard to navigate the NDIS pathway independently.

 The NDIA needs to enable hospitals to prepare documentation on younger people’s NDIS access and their support needs to leave hospital.